 On January 1, 2018, the Group adopted IFRS 9, Financial Instruments, which replaces IAS 39, Financial Instruments: Recognition and Measurement.
 This standard establishes new measurement categories for classifying financial assets, and new guidance in relation to impairment and hedge accounting.
-The adoption of the new impairment and hedge accounting requirements had no material impact on the Group's combined financial statements and did not result in any changes to the presentation of the comparable amounts in these combined financial statements.
+The adoption of the new impairment and hedge accounting requirements had no material impact on the Group's condensed consolidated interim financial statements and did not result in any changes to the presentation of the comparable amounts in these condensed consolidated interim financial statements.